sambacha/refarch-kc-ms/fleet-ms/README.md

         Assert.assertTrue(s.getContainers().get(0).get(3).getStatus().equals(Container.STATUS_DOWN));
     }
 ```
-Event after adding the ShipSimulationControl Java Bean and the operation performSimulation... we have a problem...
-How to unit tests without send message to Kafka.
+Event after adding the ShipSimulationControl Java Bean and the operation performSimulation into the service... we have a problem...
+How to unit tests without sending message to Kafka?.

+The ShipRunner is a Runnable class and uses the `positionPublisher` and `containerPublisher` which are standard Kafka producers.
-Here is a code snippet for the run method of the `ShipRunner`: The ship positions are loaded from the class loader.
-They can be externalized later on.
+Here is a code snippet for the run method of the `ShipRunner`: The ship positions are loaded from the class loader and then for each container in the boat, send metrics.

 ```java
 try  {